-- Additional annual leave provisions

-- Additional long service leave accruals

-- Additional 2 days in lieu of former office close down This entitlement extends to all Employees employed by AHPRA at the date of operation as contained in clause 4.1 of this Agreement.
-Employees employed after that date will not be entitled to this benefit.
+- Additional annual leave provisions - Additional long service leave accruals - Additional two days in lieu of former office close down.
+This entitlement extends to all employees employed by Ahpra prior to 16 March 2017. - Employees employed after that date will not be entitled to this benefit.